Anatomy of a Scandal

-Anatomy of a Scandal is an American thriller drama streaming television miniseries developed by David E. Kelley and Melissa James Gibson, based on the novel of the same name by Sarah Vaughan.
+Anatomy of a Scandal is an American thriller drama television miniseries developed by David E. Kelley and Melissa James Gibson, based on the novel of the same name by Sarah Vaughan.
 The series consists of six episodes, and premiered on Netflix on April 15, 2022.

 Premise

-Sophie Whitehouse, the wife of British Tory MP James Whitehouse, learns that her husband has been having an affair with an aide, Olivia Lytton.
-The news goes public, blowing up their lives and forcing her to deal with the consequences of her husband's disastrous actions.
+Sophie Whitehouse is the wife of British Home Secretary James Whitehouse.
+Sophie learns that her husband has been having an affair with his young aide, Olivia Lytton.
+The news goes public, blowing up their lives and forces Sophie to deal with the consequences of James' actions.
 To make matters worse, James is accused of raping Olivia and has to stand trial.